aneuhold/tracktory/.github/instructions/documentation-standards.instructions.md

 - **Actionable Content**: Information that can be acted upon
 - **Current Information**: Keep content up-to-date and relevant
 - **Accessible Language**: Written for team understanding
+- **Unique Content**: Avoid redundancy by linking to existing documents